Pros

 Shuffle’s most architecturally significant feature is its hybrid cloud-on-prem execution model.
 Organizations can route webhook traffic through the Shuffler.io cloud relay directly to their on-premises Shuffle instance.
 This eliminates the requirement to open inbound ports on the corporate firewall - a significant security win for organizations operating in hardened network environments.

-Why This Stack Over Commercial SOAR?
+The Economics: Why This Stack Wins

-| Platform | Year 1 Cost | Year 3 Cost | Vendor Lock-in | Data Sovereignty |
+| Platform | Year 1 | Year 3 Total | The Problem |

-| Palo Alto Cortex XSOAR | $80K-$350K | $240K-$1M+ | High | Cloud/hybrid |
+| Palo Alto XSOAR | $80K-$350K | $240K-$1M+ | Vendor lock-in, works best with Palo Alto |

-| Splunk SOAR | $60K-$250K | $180K-$750K | Very High | Cloud/hybrid |
+| Splunk SOAR | $60K-$250K | $180K-$750K | Cloud-dependent, steep licensing |

-| IBM QRadar SOAR | $70K-$300K | $210K-$900K | High | On-prem/cloud |
+| IBM QRadar SOAR | $70K-$300K | $210K-$900K | Complex, expensive support |

-| Microsoft Sentinel + Logic Apps | $30K-$150K | $90K-$450K | Medium | Azure cloud |
+| Microsoft Sentinel + Logic Apps | $30K-$150K | $90K-$450K | Azure lock-in |

 Deployment Guide: Production Docker Compose